Student Guides

 The introduction of Blackboard Ally is a collaborative partnership between the Trinity disAbility Service and IT Services, aimed at improving the accessibility of online content available to our student community.

-Blackboard Ally analyses the academic content uploaded into the Trinity Blackboard VLE against accessibility standards and provides step-by-step guidance to academics on how to improve the accessibility of the content if needed.
-Blackboard Ally also provides alternative accessibility formats for any files you upload, which are accessible by your students for their convenience.
+Blackboard Ally analyses the academic content uploaded to the Trinity Blackboard VLE against accessibility standards and provides step-by-step guidance to academics on how to improve its accessibility if needed.
+Blackboard Ally also provides alternative accessibility formats for any files you upload, which your students can access for their convenience.

-Blackboard Ally is an additional service that automatically runs all your course files through an accessibility checklist, looking for common issues.
-Each file is compared to the Web Content Accessibility Guidelines 2.0 standards.
+Blackboard Ally is an additional service that automatically runs all your course files through an accessibility checklist to identify common issues.
+Each file is evaluated against the Web Content Accessibility Guidelines 2.0.
 Ally integrates with all Blackboard Modules.

 Blackboard Ally is a tool that enables you to read material in a way that aligns with your learning style and preferences, making it accessible to all students.